pdxjohnny/smartplanter/README.md

 ## TODO

-- Calendar with days highlighted for projected watering of plant.
-This will in PlanterListel.
+- Calendar with days highlighted for projected watering of plant (in PlanterListel).
-- Push notifications (waiting on response from CAT on multi byte string library installation).
+- Push notifications
-- Offline compatibility with changes to UpUp so it doesn't use fetch to make the Image request or something from scratch.
+- Offline compatibility
+- UX Improvements, notification of planter received changes